surniaulula/wpsso/readme.txt

 WPSSO Core Pro gives you the power to further integrate and customize your meta tags and Schema markup with third party plugins and APIs.

-* Includes a Document SSO (Social and Search Optimization) metabox for Posts, Pages, custom post type, user profile, category, tag, and custom taxonomy editing pages.

-* Offers individual customization of the article topic, shared title, descriptions, shared image and/or video, product information, recipe information, event information, and much more.
+* Customize headlines, titles, descriptions, shared image and/or video, product information, recipe information, event information, and much more.

-* Optionally upscale smaller images for social sharing and Schema markup, up to a maximum upscale percentage.
+* Optionally upscale small images from the Media Library for social sharing and Schema markup.

-* Optionally validate all image minimum / maximum dimensions and aspect ratios.
+* Automatically validate all image minimum / maximum dimensions and aspect ratios.

-* Optionally renders shortcodes for accurate description texts and embedded video detection.
+* Render shortcodes and blocks for accurate description texts and embedded video detection.

+* Additional Facebook, Open Graph, Rich Pin meta tags and Schema markup for videos and eCommerce products.

 * Support for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube in content text.

-* Additional Facebook / Open Graph / Rich Pin meta tags and Schema markup for videos and eCommerce products.

-* Twitter [Player Card](https://dev.twitter.com/cards/types/player) meta tags for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube.
+* Twitter [Player Card](https://dev.twitter.com/cards/types/player) for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube.

-* Include or exclude individual Facebook, Open Graph, Twitter Card, Pinterest, Schema, and SEO meta tag from the webpage head section.

-* Allows customization of field names, labels, and add / remove contacts on user profile pages and Co-Authors Plus guest author profiles.

-* Optional URL shortening with Bitly, DLMY.App, Google, Ow.ly, TinyURL, or YOURLS.
+* URL shortening with Bitly, DLMY.App, Google, Ow.ly, TinyURL, or YOURLS.

 * Integrates with 3rd party plugins and services for additional image, video, eCommerce product details, SEO settings, and more.

-	**Optionally integrates and improves your favorite SEO plugin:**

-	WPSSO Core specializes in providing all the meta tags and Schema markup social sites and search engines need &mdash; and, if you desire, you can continue to use your favorite SEO content / keyword analysis tools without any conflicts!

-	*The Pro version comes with special integration modules for All in One SEO Pack, The SEO Framework, WP Meta SEO, Yoast SEO, and more.*
+	WPSSO Core specializes in providing all the meta tags and Schema markup social sites and search engines need &mdash; and if you desire, you can continue to use your favorite SEO content / keyword analysis tools without any conflicts!
+The Pro version comes with special integration modules for All in One SEO Pack, The SEO Framework, WP Meta SEO, Yoast SEO, and more.

-* The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.
+* The following modules are provided with the Pro version, and are automatically loaded when the supported plugins are detected or the services are required.

 	* **Integration with 3rd Party Plugins**